Motor Vehicle

 If the at-fault driver cannot be identified because they have fled the scene of the car accident, then any claim for compensation must be made against a Queensland Government body called the Nominal Defendant.
 The Nominal Defendant is the CTP insurer for cars that cannot be identified or are unregistered at the time of a car accident.

-It’s important not to unnecessarily delay deciding whether or not you want to make a claim for compensation as strict time limits apply to making a personal injury claim against the Nominal Defendant:
+It’s important not to unnecessarily delay deciding whether or not you want to make a claim for compensation as strict time limits apply to making a personal injury claim in Queensland against the Nominal Defendant:

 - A Notice of Accident Claim form must be given to the Nominal Defendant within 3 months after the date of the motor vehicle accident.